espruino/EspruinoDocs/boards/EspruinoESP8266.md

 (D0-D15) but really uses a separate pin on the esp8266 (this should be changed to an A0 pin).

-GPIO16 is not currently supported in Espruino, it is not a normal GPIO pin but rather is attached to the real-time-clock circuitry.
+GPIO16 is now supported in Espruino. **Do not use it if you use deep sleep**

 ### digitalPulse implementation